Transjakarta Corridor 2

 Transjakarta Corridor 2 is a bus rapid transit corridor in Jakarta, Indonesia, operated by Transjakarta.
 It connects the Pulo Gadung Bus Terminal in East Jakarta to the Monumen Nasional BRT station in Central Jakarta.

-The route is spiral-shaped: Buses go through Perintis Kemerdekaan and Letjen Suprapto Streets and serves 14 stations in both directions.
-From Senen Toyota Rangga station, westbound buses travel through Imam Sapi'i, Kwini II, Abdul Rahman Saleh, Pejambon, Medan Merdeka Timur, Perwira, Katedral, Ir.
-H. Djuanda, Veteran III, and Medan Merdeka Utara Streets, stopping at 7 stations unidirectionally before terminating at Monumen Nasional station.
-Eastbound buses travel through Medan Merdeka Barat, Medan Merdeka Selatan, and Kwitang Raya Streets, stopping at 3 stations unidirectionally before closing the loop at Senen Toyota Rangga station and continuing eastwards towards Pulo Gadung.
-It is one of the two main BRT corridors that are spiral-shaped, the other being Corridor 12.
+The route is spiral-shaped: Buses go through Perintis Kemerdekaan Ave and Suprapto Ave and serves 14 stations in both directions.
+From Senen Toyota Rangga station, westbound buses travel through Imam Sapi'i St, Kwini II St, Abdul Rahman Saleh Rd, Pejambon Rd, Medan Merdeka Timur Blvd, Perwira Rd, Katedral Rd, Djuanda Ave, Veteran III St, and Medan Merdeka Utara Blvd, stopping at 7 stations in one direction before terminating at Monumen Nasional station.
+Eastbound buses travel through Medan Merdeka Barat Blvd, Medan Merdeka Selatan Blvd, and Kwitang Raya Ave, stopping at 3 stations unidirectionally before closing the loop at Senen Toyota Rangga station and continuing eastwards towards Pulo Gadung.
+It is one of the two spiral-shaped main BRT corridors, the other being Corridor 12.

-This corridor is integrated with the Pasar Senen railway station, which serves both the KRL Commuterline and intercity train services at Senen Toyota Rangga BRT station, and also with Juanda railway station, serving KRL Commuterline, at Juanda BRT station.
+This corridor is integrated with the Pasar Senen railway station, which serves both the KRL Commuterline and intercity train services at Senen Toyota Rangga BRT station, and with Juanda railway station, which serves the KRL Commuterline, at Juanda BRT station.

-On March 4, 2023, Corridor 2 temporarily relocated its terminus from Harmoni to the Monumen Nasional BRT station, due to the construction of the Jakarta MRT (see #Temporary readjustment).
+On 4 March 2023, Corridor 2 temporarily relocated its terminus from Harmoni to the Monumen Nasional, due to the construction of the Jakarta MRT (see #Temporary readjustment).

 History

 Early operational

-Corridor 2 was inaugurated on January 15, 2006, alongside Corridor 3.
+Corridor 2 was inaugurated on 15 January 2006, alongside Corridor 3.
 The inauguration coincided with the inauguration of Corridor 1 two years earlier.
-The inauguration received high enthusiasm from the people of Jakarta.
-At the same time, Transjakarta promised that 71 new buses would serve Corridors 2 and 3 in April 2006, three months after the first day of operation.
+The inauguration received widespread public enthusiasm.
+At the time, Transjakarta promised that 71 new buses would serve Corridors 2 and 3 in April 2006, three months after the first day of operation.

 Route extension

-On May 19, 2014, the route was extended by 7.61 kilometers from Pulogadung 1 (now Pulo Gadung) to Ujung Menteng in Bekasi.
-It was Transjakarta's first BRT corridor to cross the border of the Special Capital Region of Jakarta.
+On 19 May 2014, the route was extended by 7.61 kilometers from Pulo Gadung to Ujung Menteng in Bekasi.
+It was Transjakarta's first BRT corridor to cross the border of Jakarta.
 The new stations were Raya Bekasi KIP, Raya Bekasi Tipar Cakung, Cakung United Tractors, Raya Bekasi Pasar Cakung, Raya Bekasi Cakung Cilincing, Raya Bekasi Pulo Gebang, and Raya Bekasi Ujung Menteng.
 At the time of opening, four stations in Kota Harapan Indah — 2 stations in the estate's entrance and 2 stations near Family Market — were still under construction.
 They were completed by the end of May 2014.

 The extension initially operated as a BRT service coded 2E.
-It was later redesignated 2B and converted into an integrated non-BRT feeder route, where, in addition to the existing BRT stations, buses also served several pedestrian-level stops on the sidewalk.
-As of September 19, 2023, however, the route has been converted into a disintegrated non-BRT feeder route, using Metrotrans low-floor buses that only serve pedestrian-level bus stops, with the high-floor BRT stations no longer in use.
+It was later redesignated 2B and converted into an integrated non-BRT feeder route that, in addition to the existing BRT stations, also served several pedestrian-level stops along the sidewalk.
+However, from 2023 until 2026, the route operated as a non-BRT feeder service with no BRT connections, using low-floor Metrotrans buses that served only pedestrian-level bus stops.
+Most BRT stations were demolished during the construction of the Kelapa Gading–Pulo Gebang Highway.
+Several stations were rebuilt, but remained unused and suffered from vandalism.